surhudm/py-coda/README.md

 In your python code you could even use the python bindings for coda directly.
-For example, if you have a numpy array with shape (Nchain, Nparam) which stores the Monte Carlo Markov Chain (MCMC) where Nchain is the number of iterations of the MCMC and Nparam is the number of parameters, and a label of arrays, you could simply do
+For example, if you have a numpy array with shape (Nchain, Nparam) which stores the Monte Carlo Markov Chain (MCMC) where Nchain is the number of iterations of the MCMC and Nparam is the number of parameters, and an array of labels for your parameters, you could simply do
 ```python
 from py_coda import mcmc
 mcmcobj = mcmc(labels, data, thin=1)